A person stands in an art gallery viewing classical paintings and a sculpture.

 Museum and Corporate Collection Services

-Christie’s has been a leader in working with museums, non-profit institutions and corporate collections for over three decades.
+Christie’s has been a leader in addressing the unique needs of museums, non-profit institutions, and corporate collections for over three decades.

-We were the first auction house to create a department dedicated to serving these organizations’ unique needs.
-Our experienced team partners with institutions large and small, including historical societies, libraries, universities and art museums—both encyclopedic and niche in scope.
+Our experienced team partners with institutions large and small, including art museums, non-profits, corporate collections, universities, libraries, and historical societies—both encyclopedic and niche in scope.
 We handle projects of every size and subject matter, from single objects to large collections, from antiquities to historical manuscripts, from decorative arts to contemporary art.

-We have been honored to play a role in helping institutions shape their collections through acquisitions and are proud to partner with them to achieve exceptional results for their works offered at auction or through private sales.
-We are also committed to working with our institutional clients to cultivate their patrons through educational events and programming, and to help them engage their communities and achieve their fundraising goals.
-Our team has nearly 50 years of combined experience in this field and is the most seasoned team in the auction business.
-Please do not hesitate to contact us to learn more about how our services can be tailored to suit your institution’s needs.
+We help institutions shape their collections through strategic acquisitions and are proud to partner with them to achieve exceptional results for their works offered at auction or through private sales.
+We work with our institutional clients to cultivate their patrons through educational events and programming, and to help them engage their communities and achieve their fundraising goals.

 Contact us